8 Examples of Mental Health Videos for Raising Public Awareness

 Conclusion

-Mental health is not an individual’s personal problem.
-Raising public awareness, educating society through animated videos are some of the initiatives in dealing with this “21st-century illness”.
-From summarizing information to telling moving anecdotes, animation can surely capture viewers’ attention, leave an impression, and evoke sympathy from them.
+Mental health is not an individual’s problem.
+Raising public awareness, and educating society through animated videos are some of the initiatives in dealing with this “21st-century illness”.
+From summarizing information to telling moving anecdotes, these mental health videos can surely capture viewers’ attention, leave an impression, and evoke sympathy from them.

 Read further: